-The F-1 Registration Statement was declared effective by the SEC on Febrary 8, 2021.
-The total expenses incurred for our company's account in connection with our initial public offering was approximately US\$14.8 million, which included US\$11.2 million in underwriting discounts and commissions for the initial public offering and approximately US\$3.6 million in other costs and expenses for our initial public offering.
+The F-1 Registration Statement was declared effective by the SEC on February 8, 2021.
+The total expenses incurred for our company's account in connection with our initial public offering was approximately US\$15.1 million, which included US\$11.2 million in underwriting discounts and commissions for the initial public offering and approximately US\$3.6 million in other costs and expenses for our initial public offering.
 We received net proceeds of approximately US\$145.9 million from our initial public offering.
 None of the transaction expenses included payments to directors or officers of our company or their associates, persons owning more than 10% or more of our equity securities or our affiliates.
-None of the net proceeds from the initial public offering were paid, directly or indirectly, to any of our directors or officers or their associates, persons owning 10% or more of our equity securities or our affiliates.
+None of the net proceeds from the initial public offering were paid, directly or indirectly, to our directors or officers and persons owning 10% or more of our equity securities or our affiliates.

+For the period from the effective date of the registration statement on Form F-1 to December 31, 2023, we used US\$83 million of the net proceeds received from our initial public offering primarily for research and development of our product candidates.
 We still intend to use the remainder of the proceeds from our initial public offering as disclosed in our registration statements on Form F-1.